vyos/vyos-documentation/docs/configuration/service/dns.rst

    Maximum number of DNS cache entries.
 1 million per CPU core will generally suffice for most installations.

+   This defaults to 10000.

-.. cfgcmd:: set service dns forwarding negative-ttl
+.. cfgcmd:: set service dns forwarding negative-ttl <0-7200>

    A query for which there is authoritatively no answer is cached to quickly deny a record's existence later on, without putting a heavy load on the remote server.
 In practice, caches can become saturated with hundreds of thousands of hosts which are tried only once.

    This setting, which defaults to 3600 seconds, puts a maximum on the amount of time negative entries are cached.

-.. cfgcmd:: set service dns forwarding listen-address
+.. cfgcmd:: set service dns forwarding listen-address <address>

    The local IPv4 or IPv6 addresses to bind the DNS forwarder to.
 The forwarder will listen on this address for incoming connections.